Participatory AI: A Scandinavian Approach to Human-Centered AI

-\item[B.] \multimodality{} -- Multimodal AI systems~\cite{Bordes2024, Bommasani2021, DBLP:journals/csur/SeabornMPO21} process and generate text, images, audio, and numerical data across distributed networks of devices and services.
-This complexity introduces opacity: users often cannot trace how their data is used, transformed, or stored~\cite{Crawford2018}.
-As models internalize data into weights, data ownership and confidentiality become ambiguous---especially with biometric inputs like voice or images, which are vulnerable to misuse.
-Participatory AI confronts these risks by insisting that communities make informed decisions about which data channels to expose, under what conditions, and for what purposes.
-Balancing data quantity with service quality requires transparency and negotiated consent. \textit{Co-creation} practices~\cite{Sanders2008CoCreation}, where communities of users actively shape system behavior and boundaries, can foster accountability and trust.
-Ultimately, designing for multimodality demands not just technical robustness but ethical foresight, ensuring that AI systems remain responsive to the communities they serve and adaptable to evolving norms around privacy, agency, and control.
+\item[B.] \multimodality{} -- AI systems increasingly process and generate multiple data types---text, images, audio, video, sensor readings---across distributed networks of devices and services~\cite{Bordes2024, Bommasani2021, DBLP:journals/csur/SeabornMPO21}.
+This multimodal, distributed architecture creates two challenges for participation.
+First, opacity: users often cannot trace how their data moves through these systems, where it is stored, or how it is transformed~\cite{Crawford2018}.
+As models internalize data into weights, the boundary between input and system becomes blurred, making questions of data ownership, rights, control, and confidentiality difficult to resolve.
+Second, the intimacy of certain modalities raises distinct concerns: biometric inputs like voice, face, or gesture are both personally identifying and vulnerable to misuse.
+Participatory AI addresses these challenges by insisting that communities make informed decisions about which data channels to expose, under what conditions, and for what purposes.
+This requires not only technical transparency but negotiated consent---ongoing dialogue about acceptable data practices rather than one-time permissions. \textit{Co-creation} practices~\cite{Sanders2008CoCreation}, where communities actively shape system boundaries, can foster accountability while balancing data richness against privacy and autonomy.